Bat Ayin: Other incidents

 On February 25, 2007, Erez Levanon, a resident of Bat Ayin, was found killed by multiple stab wounds.
 His body was found down the hill from the settlement in a secluded location where he frequently prayed.
 Two teenagers from Khirbet Safa confessed to the murder.

 On April 2, 2009, an Arab wielding an ax entered Bat Ayin and murdered Shlomo Nativ, aged 13.
 A 7-year-old child was also wounded.
 The attacker was arrested a few weeks later by Israel's security services.

 In a stone-throwing incident on April 8, 2009 involving Bat Ayin and Khirbet Safa residents, sixteen Palestinians were injured, one critically, when the IDF opened fire.

-On May 2, 2009, two off-duty Israeli Defense Forces soldiers and two residents of Bat Ayin were arrested in a rock-throwing incident in which two Khirbet Safa villagers were injured.
+On May 2, 2009, two off-duty Israel Defense Forces soldiers and two residents of Bat Ayin were arrested in a rock-throwing incident in which two Khirbet Safa villagers were injured.

 In another clash on January 28, 2011, Yousef Ikhlayl, age 17, of Khirbet Safa was shot in the head, and died in a hospital in Beit Jala.

 On August 16, 2012, a Molotov cocktail was thrown at a taxi occupied by six members of a Palestinian family as it passed by Bat Ayin.
 The taxi caught fire, and the passengers were treated for burns at Hadassah Medical Center, Ein Karem.
 Three boys, aged 12–13, studying at a yeshiva in Bat Ayin were arrested as suspects.
 The attack was condemned by the rabbi of Bat Ayin, who saw it as an example of "moral degeneration".
 Internal Security Minister Yitzhak Aharonovitch, on learning of the children's arrest, claimed that there were concentrations of extreme rightists in Bat Ayin.
 He also added that he was "confident that the police, IDF, and the Shin Bet will do their job, which is not simple, because we know who we are dealing with".
 The three minors were subsequently released under house arrest.